Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/02-Setup-JupyterLab.md

 9. In the upper right corner, you will see your current environemnt is Python (aoes).
 If it only says Python, click on Python and a menu will appear.
 Select Python (aoes)

+## What do I do now that JupyterLab is setup?

+Now that you have completed the setup process, you need to execute steps 5,6,and 7 when you want to run JupyterLab.

+> ## Test that you can login and launch JupyterLab
+>
+>  Logout of COLA computers.
+Login again and launch JupyterLab
+>
+{: .challenge}